Access to Data and Biomaterials

 Requests for access to data and/or biospecimens from the NIMH RGR should be made through the online portal.

-- You must log in to the online portal as the Principal Investigator who is requesting access to the distribution. *Please note that the Principal Investigator status does not apply to students.
-Students may access the data; however such requests must be submitted through their Principal Investigator(s).*
+- Requests must be submitted through the online portal under the Principal Investigator's log in who is requesting access to the distribution (the PI signing the Distribution Agreement). *Please note that the Principal Investigator status does not apply to students or post-docs.
+Post-docs and students may access the data; however such requests must be submitted through their Principal Investigator(s).*

 - The PI will need to have an Nimhgenetics account to log in to the online portal.
-If the PI does not have an account, please create one from Create Account
+If the PI does not have an account, please create one from Create Account.
+Accounts must be created using an email account associated with the requesting institution.
+Open accounts, such as Yahoo or Gmail, cannot be used.

 All data and/or biospecimen access requests should consist of the following information compressed in a zip file for upload into the online portal: